HimanshuNirmal1/SFDX-Asynchronous-Apex-Future-Methods/README.md

 # Salesforce DX Project: Asynchronous APEX Future Methods

--Created an Apex class with a future method that accepts a List of Account IDs and updates a custom field on the Account object with the number of contacts associated to the Account.
+-Created an Apex class AccountProcessor with a future method that accepts a List of Account IDs and updates a custom field on the Account object with the number of contacts associated to the Account.

--Wrote unit tests that achieve 100% code coverage for the class.
+-Wrote unit tests in the AccountProcessorTest class that achieve 100% code coverage for the class.

 ## Read All About It